 Hens are small and weigh around four pounds when mature, males weigh slightly more at maturity.
 This breed is hardy and alert, and rooster make excellent flock protectors.

 The Golden Comet is a new comer in the hybrid chicken breeds.
 It was bred primarily for abundant egg production, but they serve the dual purpose of meat and egg production.

-These brown egg layers reach maturity fast and begin to lay extra large brown eggs at an early age, usually around 16 weeks old.
+These brown egg layers unlike other breeds in our list reach maturity fast and begin to lay extra large brown eggs at an early age, usually around 16 weeks old.
 Golden Comets will produce over 300 brown eggs per year.

 These chicken have small bodies, typically weighing in at four pounds when mature.
 Their feathers are light-medium reddish brown with a few white feathers mixed in.

 They have a mellow disposition and enjoy being picked up and held.
 They are naturally curious chickens and want to be involved in your outdoor activities.